wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.9.4 =
+* Update: for WordPress 3.9.
+* Update: MobileDetect, from 2.6.0 to 2.8.0.
+* Update: RetinaJS, from 1.1 to 1.3.
+* Info: if you want new features / enhancements, please add a message in the WordPress forum and consider a little donation (or a flattr) and I will do my best to include it in the upcoming 2.0 version of the plugin.

 = 1.9.2 =
 * Fix: issue with the src-set method.